bem/bem-components/common.blocks/attach/attach.en.md

 # attach

-`attach` block is used to upload a file to be sent to a server.
+A block is used to upload a file to be sent to a server.

 ## Quick overview